bricklife/ImagePipDemo/README.md

 # ImagePipDemo
-a demonstration of Picture In Picture with generated images
+A demonstration of Picture In Picture with generated images